joaovbs96/OptiX-Path-Tracer/README.md

 ## Code Overview

 - Host code, functions and constructors are separated into the main.cpp and different header files under the ```host_includes/``` folder;
 - Device related code is in the ```programs/``` folder;
-- The ```OptiX-Path-Tracer/CMakeLists``` scripts sets up the build; in particular, it defines all the cmake rules for compiling the device programs, embedding them into host object files, and linking them to the final binary;
+- The ```OptiX-Path-Tracer/CMakeLists``` scripts sets up the build; in particular, it defines all the CMake rules for compiling the device programs, embedding them into host object files, and linking them tothe final binary;
 - Ingo Wald made two different versions of the code, a recursive one and an iterative one(better suited to GPUs).
 On my fork, I decided to keep the iterative version only, but you can still check his original code on his repository;
 - This project uses Clang-Format(Google's style with tab width equal to 2) to keep code style consistent.